2ndsleep/2ndsleep.github.io/_drafts/basics/iac/explainers/2023-07-04-iac-principles.md

 ## Idempotency

-You may have come across this word before and thought it was needlessly academic, but it's a real honest-to-God principle that you should think about while authoring infrastructure as code.
+You may have come across this word before and thought it was needlessly academic, but it's a real honest-to-god principle that you should think about while authoring infrastructure as code.
 In computery terms, **idempotency** means that when you do some activity with a set of inputs, that activity will yield the same result every time if you provide the same input.
 Here's an absurbly simple JavaScript example.

 ``` javascript
 function idempotent(param1, param2) {